-The following course provides students with key concepts essential towards the successful commercialisation of new innovations in both regional and complex global markets.
+The following course provides students with key concepts essential towards the successful commercialization of new innovations in both regional and complex global markets.
 Students are provided with insight into the benefits and challenges that come with entrepreneurship.
 Students are taught to identify and make good use of potential business opportunities.
-They are also taught to develop different ways in which they are able to articulate their ideas both professionally and effectively.
+They are also taught to develop different ways in which they can articulate their ideas both professionally and effectively.

 The course is mainly focusing on for-profit business ventures.
 Students will be provided with an opportunity to develop critical and analytical skills in seeking out the best business opportunities.

 Students will also be presented with the common challenges faced by new business ventures and ways to overcome these barriers in successfully launching products on a global scale through awareness of contextual differences.
 Course orientation is both analytical and managerial.
 Students will be given insight into different industries across the globe through case studies which illustrate both the some of the success and failures.
-Seminars and incursions provide students with the opportunity to interact with members of the Youth Entrepreneurship Society of Zhejiang University (YES•ZJU).
-This is arranged to provide students with hands-on experience and direct interaction with existing entrepreneurs who will be sharing their experiences.